snovakovic/zmq-xpub-xsub/README.md

 1) Install ZeroMq and run application.
 2) By default xsub is run on port 8700 and xpub is run on port 8701 this can be changed by using custom XSUB_PORT and XPUB_PORT environment variables.
-3) Now in other application we can connect to xpub/xsub as described in example below
+3) Example below illustrate usage of xpub/xsub application as a messaging hub.
+Note code below is 3rd party code that is connecting to xpub/xsub application that ios runned separately

 ```javascript